mdashlw/pit-stats/README.md

 ### Stats Viewer

-The main purpose of this mod is to provide an improved version of /view command for viewing inventory/enderchest, selected perks/killstreaks and various Pit statistics.
+The main purpose of this mod is to provide an improved version of the /view command for viewing inventory/enderchest, selected perks/killstreaks and various Pit statistics.

-Use **/pit <name> (or /pitstats, /pitinfo)** command to open the statistics viewer.

 You can watch a review of this on YouTube: https://youtu.be/RQRD0_a83fI.
 Please note that this video is slightly outdated.

+Use **/pit <name> (or /pitstats, /pitinfo)** to open the statistics viewer.

 ### Required Pants for Mystic Items (since v1.3.1)

 Display required pants color to Tier III for fresh/T1/T2 mystic items.
-Enabled by default.

-Enable/disable this feature: **/pit config pants**.
+This is enabled by default.
+Use **/pit config pants** to enable/disable it.

 ![](https://media.discordapp.net/attachments/731504203591319553/819647045153456178/unknown.png)